MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/design/designing-apps-in-meetings.md

 #### Meeting stage (without side panel)

-When the side panel isn't open, the meeting stage is 994x678 pixels by default and can be a minimum 792x382 pixel.
+When the side panel isn't open, the meeting stage is 994x678 pixels by default and can be a minimum 792x382 pixels.

 :::image type="content" source="~/assets/images/apps-in-meetings/meeting-stage-no-side-panel.png" alt-text="Image showing shared meeting stage responsiveness with the side panel closed." border="false":::